cristy-the-one/nyancat.py/README.md

 ## License

-The source code itself is provided under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-However licensing is subject to change in the future version.
+The source code itself is provided under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 For the usage of the character, visit [http://nyan.cat/](http://nyan.cat/).

 ## Contact